darethas/blog/content/about.md

 type: "page"
 ---

 Hi, I am Dimitrios.
 I am American with strong Greek roots, [Orthodox](https://orthodoxwiki.org/Introduction_to_Orthodox_Christianity), father of two wonderful children, and husband to the woman of my dreams.
 I am a software engineer but more fundamentally a lifelong learner.
-Currently, my talents reside in South Carolina at a humble little startup called Red Ventures.
+Currently, my talents reside in North Carolina at a humble little startup called Passport.
 I am the youngest son of two wonderful people.
 My Baba had the classic "came to America with 13 dollars in my pocket" story.

 "My Big Fat Greek Wedding" is about 90% accurate about my life, minus two things.
 We don't spray windex on _everything_ (almost everything), and we don't have a Parthenon themed garage.